Guidance for federal employees and veterans

 Federal employees

-You may be eligible for benefits from the Unemployment Insurance Program if you were a federal employee in the past 18 months, and:
+You may be eligible for benefits from the Oregon Unemployment Insurance Program if you were a federal employee in the past 18 months, and:

 - Your official duty station of your last federal employer was in Oregon, or